 In choosing which work to submit please consider samples that are representative of you and your interests.
 The two pieces should ideally show contrasting elements of your skills: for example one could demonstrate detailed research into a particular area, and another could reveal your own individual response to issues.
 In both the interview and the written work we will be considering your responsiveness, adaptability and creativity as well as critical engagement.
 In addition we are looking for maturity in your musical development and interests as well as basic research techniques and extended writing skills.

-If you do not submit written work, or if the assessment at your entrance audition interview is that your submitted work is not strong enough for MMus entry, or if you decide you only wish to pursue MA studies, your application will be transferred to the MA programme.
+If you do not submit written work, or if the assessment at your entrance audition interview is that your submitted work is not strong enough for MMDip entry, or if you decide you only wish to pursue PGDip studies, your application will be transferred to the PGDip programme.